dablyputs/programming_in_c/10_pointers/POINTERS.md

 # Chapter 10: Pointers
+One of the advantages of a higher level programming language such as C is that, although you don't have to concern yourself the memory addresses that are assigned to variables, the knowledge that a unique memory address is associated with each variable and can be accessed through the use of pointers adds power and flexibility to the language.

+The topic of pointers is difficult to grasp.
+Reread any sections of Chapter 10 that are still unclear.

 System programmers must access particular locations inside the computer's memory in order to:

-* Pass by reference
-    *  In C, function parameters are typically passed by value, which means that a copy of the argument is passed to the function.
+* Pass by reference:  In C, function parameters are typically passed by value, which means that a copy of the argument is passed to the function.
 When you want to modify the original data inside a function and have those changes reflected outside the function, you use pointers to pass the memory address of the original data.
 This is known as passing by reference.

-     One of the advantages of a higher level programming language such as C is that, although you don't have to concern yourself the memory addresses that are assigned to variables, the knowledge that a unique memory address is associated with each variable and can be accessed through the use of pointers adds power and flexibility to the language.

-The topic of pointers is difficult to grasp.
-Reread any sections of Chapter 10 that are still unclear.
+* Use Dynamic Data Structures: Data structures like linked lists, trees, and graphs are implemented using pointers.
+Pointers allow you to create complex and flexible data structures by linking different data elements together through memory addresses.
+* Pointer Arithmetic: Pointers can be used for pointer arithmetic, which allows you to navigate through arrays, strings, and complex data structures efficiently.
+You can increment or decrement a pointer to access adjacent elements in memory.
+* Return Multiple Values: Functions in C can return only one value.
+Pointers enable you to return multiple values from a function by passing them as arguments, modifying them within the function, and accessing the updated values outside the function.
+* Reduce Memory Usage: Pointers can help reduce memory usage by sharing memory among different variables.
+For example, multiple variables can point to the same memory location, saving space when storing duplicate data.

 ## Pointers and Indirection